angelfaraldo/GS_API/README.md

         allPatternsSliced+=[sliced]

 #set the parameters of the markov style: the order, the number of steps and the final duration of the output
-#and create an instance of GSMarkovStyle called "markovstyle"
+MarkovStyle

-markovStyle = GSMarkovStyle(order=1,numSteps=16,loopDuration=sizeOfSlice);
+MarkovStyle = MarkovStyle(order=1, numSteps=16, loopDuration=sizeOfSlice)

 #generate a style based on the sliced patterns in the list "allPatternsSliced"
-markovStyle.generateStyle(allPatternsSliced)
+MarkovStyle.generateStyle(allPatternsSliced)

-#Create a pattern simply using the function "generatePattern" of the markovStyle
+MarkovStyle
-newPattern = markovStyle.generatePattern()
+newPattern = MarkovStyle.generatePattern()

 # Export to MIDI
 GSIO.toMIDI(newPattern, name="drums", midiMap=GSPatternUtils.generalMidiMap)